High-order adaptive time discretisation of one-dimensional low-Mach reacting flows: a case study of solid propellant combustion: Differential-algebraic nature of the semi-discretised system

 \section{Differential-algebraic nature of the semi-discretised system}

-We aim at developing a 1D unsteady CFD tool for high-fidelity simulations of transient phenomena.
-Relying on a finite-volume space discretisation, we have obtained a system of ODEs.
-In this section, we show that a difficulty arises from the nature of this system: some variables are not defined by differential, but only through algebraic equations.
+We aim at developing a one-dimensional unsteady CFD tool for high-fidelity simulations of transient phenomena.
+Relying on a finite-volume space discretisation, we have obtained a system of semi-discrete evolution equations.
+In this section, we show that a difficulty arises from the nature of this system: some variables are not defined by differential equations but by algebraic ones.
 The system thus belongs to the class of Differential-Algebraic Equations (DAE).
-We refer the reader to \cite{hairer_book2, Petzold_DAE} for details on DAEs.
-Only the necessary aspects of this class of problem will be discussed hereafter.
+We refer the reader to \cite{hairer_book2, Petzold_DAE} for details on DAEs and only the necessary aspects of this class of problem will be discussed hereafter.